Summary Table of Kenya Company Registration

 1. Our clients will find registering a limited liability company in Kenya easy because;

-• Kenyan banks are efficient and can open a multi-currency corporate account with internet banking within four weeks and without our clients travelling to Kenya;
+• Kenyan banks are efficient and can open a multi-currency corporate account with internet banking within four weeks, without our clients travelling to Kenya.

-1. We recommend to our clients interested to form a company in Eastern Africa to Kenya because:
+1. We recommend to our clients interested in forming a company in Eastern Africa to Kenya because:

-• Nairobi is the undisputed transportation hub of Eastern and Central Africa and the Port of Mombasa is the largest port in the region;
+• Nairobi is the undisputed transportation hub of Eastern and Central Africa, and the Port of Mombasa is the region’s largest port.

-• The transportation infrastructure is superb, with high quality railways, airports, ports and roads.
-Further improvements include a new port at Lamu currently underway and a future planned dry port of Naivasha;
+• The transportation infrastructure is superb, with high-quality railways, airports, ports and roads.
+Further improvements include a new port at Lamu, currently under construction, and a planned dry port at Naivasha.

-• Kenya is an emerging economy, expected by the International Monetary Fund to grow at approximately 5.8% per year until the end of decennia.
-It also has a large population of 42 million;
+• Kenya is an emerging economy, with the International Monetary Fund projecting growth of approximately 5.8% per year through the end of the decade.
+It also has a large population of 42 million.

-• Kenya is active in several regional trade blocks, including the Common market for Eastern and Southern Africa (COMESA) and the East African Community (EAC) providing a free trade area within over 20 member states;
+• Kenya is active in several regional trade blocs, including the Common Market for Eastern and Southern Africa (COMESA) and the East African Community (EAC), which provide a free trade area across more than 20 member states.

-• Also, Kenya has created a custom union with the EAC, eliminating all duties on goods and non-tariff trade barriers amongst member countries;
+• Also, Kenya has established a customs union with the EAC, eliminating all duties and non-tariff trade barriers among member countries.

-• Kenya is a member of the East African Community, allowing extended judicial protection through the East African Court of Justice for International Trade with i) Uganda iii) Burundi iii) Rwanda and iv) Tanzania.
+• Kenya is a member of the East African Community, allowing extended judicial protection through the East African Court of Justice for International Trade with i) Uganda, ii) Burundi, iii) Rwanda and iv) Tanzania.

-1. Our clients forming a manufacturing a manufacturing company in Kenya are advised to establish within an export processing zone because;
+1. Our clients forming a manufacturing company in Kenya are advised to establish within an export processing zone because;

-• Kenya has seven Export Processing Zone (EPZ) which offer export-oriented foreign companies: i) exemption from corporate income tax and withholding tax up to ten years and iii) exemptions from VAT and customs import duty and stamp duty indefinitely;
+• Kenya has seven Export Processing Zones (EPZs) which offer export-oriented foreign companies: i) exemption from corporate income tax and withholding tax up to ten years, and iii) exemptions from VAT, customs import duty, and stamp duty indefinitely.

-• Any company registered with an EPZ can operate a single license.
-The Kenya Export Processing Zones Authority also fast tracks EPZ projects, ensuring approval of the license within 30 days;
+• Any company registered with an EPZ can operate under a single license.
+The Kenya Export Processing Zones Authority also fast-tracks EPZ projects, ensuring that licenses are approved within 30 days.

-• The Kenyan Government allows EPZ companies to sell their wares within the East African Community after compliance with the legal tax procedures for up to 20% of the company’s annual out;
+• The Kenyan Government allows EPZ companies to sell their products within the East African Community, provided they comply with applicable tax procedures, for up to 20% of the company’s annual output.

-• The Kenyan EPZ also offers excellent export infrastructure, with ample amount of serviced land, ready factory buildings and office premises including 24-hour security, street lighting and landscaping.
+• The Kenyan EPZ also offers excellent export infrastructure, with ample serviced land, ready factory buildings, and office premises, including 24-hour security, street lighting, and landscaping.

 1. Kenya is a great and cheaper alternative to South Africa for entrepreneurs looking to enter the African region because;

-• A Kenyan company benefits from cheaper utilities, with basic water and electricity bills costing an average of US$40 a month, compared to US$120 a month in South Africa;
+• A Kenyan company benefits from lower utility costs, with basic water and electricity bills averaging US$40 per month, compared with US$120 per month in South Africa.

-• Entrepreneurs stand to benefit from cheap labour because as of 2028, the average wage bill in Kenya is approximately US$600, compared to the average wage bill in South Africa of US$1,423;
+• Entrepreneurs stand to benefit from low labour costs, as Kenya’s average wage bill is approximately US$600, compared with South Africa’s US$1,423.

 • A top-class office space in Nairobi CBD would not cost more than US$11.5 per sqm.
-While is South Africa this would not be less than US$19 per sqm.
+In South Africa, this would be at least US$19 per sqm.

 1. Our clients will enjoy the following when employing locals in Kenya:

-• The computer literacy among the population is 74%, which makes the employees more productive;
+• Computer literacy among the population is 74%, which increases employee productivity.

-• While skilled labour standards are of poor quality compared to western countries, it is the second best on the continent after South Africa;
+• While skilled labour standards are of poor quality compared with Western countries, they are the second-best on the continent, after South Africa.

-1. The Kenya Free Trade Zone (KFTZ) is a great location for Kenyan company incorporation since it is the unparalleled logistics and distribution centre of the country, providing investors with a range of benefits;
+1. The Kenya Free Trade Zone (KFTZ) is an excellent location for Kenyan company incorporation, as it is the country’s premier logistics and distribution hub, offering investors a range of benefits.

-• Excellent strategic location that grants companies to serve the neighbouring of Sub-Saharan Africa and middle East as well;
+• Excellent strategic location that enables companies to serve neighbouring countries in Sub-Saharan Africa and the Middle East.

-• Great infrastructure, such as i) modern port facilities; ii) transit airports, and iii) roads and railways network.
+• Excellent infrastructure, such as i) modern port facilities; ii) transit airports, and iii) roads and railways network.

-1. None free zone Kenya businesses are subject to significantly high taxes.
-Corporate income tax rate is 30%, withholding tax rate is 20% and VAT rate is 16%.
-Kenya has also signed only 7 double taxation treaties, which fail to reduce the tax burden of foreign entrepreneurs.
+1. Non-free zone businesses in Kenya are subject to significantly high taxes.
+The corporate income tax rate is 30%, the withholding tax rate is 20%, and the VAT rate is 16%.
+Kenya has also signed only 7 double taxation treaties, which do not reduce the tax burden for foreign entrepreneurs.

 1. Kenyan laws restrict 100% foreign ownership in the following industries i) aviation, where 51% Kenyan shareholding is required ii) insurance, where at least 33% Kenyan shareholding is required for a agents and a minimum of 60% Kenyan shareholding is required for brokers iii) telecommunications, where at least 20% Kenyan shareholding must exist within three years of the issuance of the business license iv) agriculture, where foreigners are barred from purchasing or leasing agricultural land v) listed companies, where 25% of their ordinary share must be reserved for investment by Kenyan nationals.